-The City of Fort Wayne, Indiana ("the City") has authorized the acquisition by eminent domain of the northern portion of the utility system of one of the Company's operating subsidiaries in Indiana.
-In January 2008, the Company reached a settlement with the City to transition the northern portion of the system in February 2008 upon receipt of the City's initial valuation payment of \$16,911.
-The settlement agreement specifically stated that the final valuation of the northern portion of the Company's system will be determined through a continuation of the legal proceedings that were filed challenging the City's valuation.
-On February 12, 2008, the Company turned over the northern portion of the system to the City upon receipt of the initial valuation payment.
+The City of Fort Wayne, Indiana (the "City") has authorized the acquisition by eminent domain of the northern portion of the utility system of one of the Company's operating subsidiaries in Indiana, Utility Center Inc., (the "Northern Assets").
+In January 2008, the Company reached a settlement with the City to transition the Northern Assets in February 2008 upon receipt of the City's initial valuation payment of \$16,911.
+The settlement agreement specifically stated that the final valuation of the Northern Assets will be determined through a continuation of the legal proceedings that were filed challenging the City's valuation.
+On February 12, 2008, the Company turned over the Northern Assets to the City upon receipt of the initial valuation payment.
 The proceeds received by the Company are in excess of the book value of the assets relinquished.
 No gain has been recognized due to the contingency over the final valuation of the assets.
-The net book value of the assets relinquished has been removed from the consolidated balance sheet and the difference between the net book value and the initial payment received has been deferred and is recorded in other accrued liabilities on the Company's consolidated balance sheet.
-Once the contingency is resolved and the asset valuation is finalized, through the finalization of the litigation between the Company and the City of Fort Wayne, the amounts deferred will be recognized in the Company's consolidated income statement.
-On March 16, 2009, oral argument was held on certain procedural aspects with respect to the valuation evidence that may be presented and whether the Company is entitled to a jury trial.
+The net book value of the Northern Assets has been removed from the consolidated balance sheet and the difference between the net book value and the initial payment received has been deferred and is recorded in other accrued liabilities on the Company's consolidated balance sheet.
+Once the contingency is resolved and the asset valuation is finalized, through the finalization of the litigation between the Company and the City, the amounts deferred will be recognized in the Company's consolidated statement of net income.
+On March 16, 2009, oral argument was held on procedural aspects with respect to the valuation evidence that may be presented and whether the Company is entitled to a jury trial.
 On October 12, 2010, the Wells County Indiana Circuit Court ruled that the Company is not entitled to a jury trial, and that the Wells County judge should review the City of Fort Wayne Board of Public Works' assessment based upon a "capricious, arbitrary or an abuse of discretion" standard.
 The Company disagreed with the Court's decision and appealed the Wells County Indiana Circuit Court's decision to the Indiana Court of Appeals.
-On January 13, 2012, the Indiana Court of Appeals reached a decision denying the Company's appeal.
+On January 13, 2012, the Indiana Court of Appeals reached a decision upholding the Wells County Indiana Circuit Court decision.
 On February 10, 2012, the Company filed a petition for transfer requesting that the Indiana Supreme Court review the matter.
-That petition is currently pending.
+On April 11, 2013, the Supreme Court of Indiana ruled that the statute at issue gives the Company the right to a full evidentiary hearing before a jury regarding the value of the assets and remanded the case to the trial court for a proceeding consistent with that ruling.
 The Company continues to evaluate its legal options with respect to this decision.
-Depending upon the outcome of all of the legal proceeding the Company may be required to refund a portion of the initial valuation payment, or may receive additional proceeds.
-The northern portion of the utility system relinquished represents approximately 0.40% of the Company's total assets.
-In addition, in December 2012, the Fort Wayne City Council considered an ordinance that sought to declare it a "public convenience and necessity" to acquire the Company's utility system located in the southwest section of the City and, if negotiations with Fort Wayne officials were to fail, to condemn the Company's utility system.
-The first public hearing on the ordinance was held on January 22, 2013 and a subsequent hearing scheduled for February 5, 2013 was not held due to ongoing settlement discussions between the parties.
-The Company will continue to evaluate all of its legal options.
+Depending upon the outcome of all of the legal proceedings, including the planned transaction below, which would resolve this litigation, the Company may be required to refund a portion of the initial valuation payment, or may receive additional proceeds.
+The Northern Assets relinquished represents approximately 0.4% of the Company's total assets.